devplayer0/fyp/report.md

 In general, an *emulator*
 attempts to achieve full functionality of a real system, usually maximising performance by designing the system with the host in mind.
-A *simulator* aims to accurately model the internals of a system and is generally less of a replacement for real hardware.
+A *simulator* aims to accurately model the internals of a platform and is generally less of a replacement for real hardware.
 Some tools combine both, using accurate simulation only for the most critical sections of evaluation [@marss].